jakobhaervig/openfoam-salome/README.md

 Which should open the GUI.
 Close it.

 **3b)**
 Now, let's test Python scripting capabilities.
-Download a sample file:
+Salome already comes with its own Python installation which we will test now.
+This is useful for automating CAD generation in our workflow.
+Download a sample Python file ``test_dumpfile.py``:

 ```
 wget https://raw.githubusercontent.com/jakobhaervig/openfoam-salome/main/test_dumpfile.py -O - >> $HOME/test_dumpfile.py
 ```

-Now generate a stl file from the ``test_dumpfile.py`` we just downloaded:
+Now use Salome to generate a stl file from the ``test_dumpfile.py`` that we just downloaded:

 ```
 $HOME/SALOME-9.14.0/salome -t $HOME/test_dumpfile.py